Contact Information: In Fall 2016, Dr. Diaz Eaton is on sabbatical

 Carrie Diaz Eaton is an Associate Professor of Mathematics in the Center for Biodiversity at Unity College, where she has been since 2010.
 She has a B.A. in Mathematics with a minor in Zoology and an M.A. in Interdisciplinary Mathematics, both from University of Maine, where she studied computational neurobiology and neuronal networks.
-Carrie received her Ph.D. in Mathematics from University of Tennessee with a concentration in Mathematical Ecology and Evolutionary Biology.
+Carrie earned her Ph.D. in Mathematics from University of Tennessee with a concentration in Mathematical Ecology and Evolutionary Biology.
 Her current research involves network perspectives of coevolution and consequences for sustainability.
-She is also active in research in undergraduate interdisciplinary education.
-Carrie Diaz Eaton the Program Chair of BIO SIGMAA, a special interest group of the Mathematical Association of America, and on the editorial board for Letters in Biomathematics.
+She is also active in research in undergraduate interdisciplinary mathematics education.
+Carrie Diaz Eaton serves as the Electronic Communications Chair of BIO SIGMAA, a special interest group of the Mathematical Association of America, and on the editorial board for Letters in Biomathematics.
 She also serves as the QUBES Consortium facilitator (Quantitative Undergraduate Biology Education and Synthesis).

 In teaching, Carrie's classes focus on the mathematical language for today's questions in key sustainability science issues.
 Class projects include creating sustainable harvest management plans (Calc I), investigating the impact of greenhouse gas on climate change (Calc I and II), and investigating the potential of alternative energy resources (Calc II).
 She has a passion for teaching interdisciplinary mathematics and mathematics pedagogy (teaching best practices).
 To have a solid foundation in understanding your field, our future leaders need to understand the theory, theory that is developed with the language of mathematics.